jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.0.13 =
+* Added hasOwnProperty method to jQuery for...in loops to resolve issues with prototype modifications (BUG FIX!)

 = 1.0.12 =
 * Adjusted selectors to work with themes and plugins that modify the quiz layout